 This tactic works especially well with rewards cards.
 If you end up paying interest on charges, you could very well spend more than the rewards’ value.
 So, paying this card off each month is a win-win, both in terms of rewards earned and your financial health.

 When all is said and done, the impact of asking for a rate decrease is minor.
 If, however, you’re asking because you’re having issues meeting your monthly payment, this is ignoring the elephant in the room or, as we say in New England, the “moose on the table.”
-If you ask out of need, I urge you to review your spending and income to try to bring the two into harmony.
+If you ask out of need, review your spending and income to try to bring the two into harmony.